Influence functions and regularity tangents for efficient active learning: Observations

-Provided that second-order methods can be used effectively in $\L_1$-regularized models, in spite of discontinuities in the gradient function, which seems to be the subject of several papers, we again note the possibility (brought up in section \ref{sec:hybrid-approach}) for a hybrid learning system that trains a large model using a large commodity corpus and (multi-batch) stochastic gradient descent with sparse loss gradients to obtain a global parameter vector $\theta_0$ which is then refined using sparse updates via a (for example) $\norm{\theta-\theta_0}$ regularizer and a second-order method like NLCG in a sinlge-batch mode where the ``batch'' of data consists of the (relatively short) interaction history with a given user.
-Such a ``dual-mode'' system could conceivably provide a tractable way for a large language model (or other large model) to change its beliefs and express curiosity in response to interactions with an individual user, in other words without adding to the time complexity of its responses.
-The records of such interactions could then be collected and used to further refine the base model $\theta_0$.
+Provided that second-order methods can be used effectively in $\L_1$-regularized models, in spite of their discontinuities in the gradient function\footnote{The use of second-order methods on non-smooth optimization problems or ones with $\L_1$ terms seems to be the subject of several papers, but here we are only interested in the fact that it is possible.}, we again note the possibility (brought up in section \ref{sec:hybrid-approach}) for a hybrid learning system that trains a large model using (a) a large commodity corpus and (multi-batch) stochastic gradient descent with sparse loss gradients to obtain a global parameter vector $\theta_0$ which is then (b) refined using sparse updates via a (for example) $\norm{\theta-\theta_0}_1$ regularizer and a suitable second-order method in a deterministic single-batch mode since the (relatively short) interaction history with a given user fits into a single batch of data points, making it feasible to have a deterministic objective.
+Such a ``dual-mode'' system seems like the only tractable way for a system embodying a large language model (or other large model) to change its beliefs and express curiosity in response to interactions with an individual user, without adding to the time complexity of its responses.
+The records of such interactions could then be collected from multiple users and used to further refine the base model $\theta_0$.